ublue-os/bazzite/README.md

 [Bazzite](https://bazzite.gg/) is a custom [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) image built with [cloud native](https://universal-blue.org/#cloud-native) technology that brings the best of Linux gaming to **all of your devices - including your favorite handheld**.

-Bazzite is built from [ublue-os/main](https://github.com/ublue-os/main) and [ublue-os/nvidia](https://github.com/ublue-os/nvidia) using [Fedora](https://fedoraproject.org/) technology, which means expanded hardware support and built in drivers are included.
+Bazzite is built from [ublue-os/main](https://github.com/ublue-os/main) using [Fedora](https://fedoraproject.org/) technology, which means expanded hardware support and built in drivers are included.
 Additionally, Bazzite adds the following features:

 - Uses the [bazzite kernel](https://github.com/bazzite-org/kernel-bazzite) to achieve HDR and expanded hardware support, among numerous other included patches - based off of the [fsync kernel](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/).
 - HDR available in Game mode.